RameshMF/registration-login-spring-boot-security-thymeleaf-hibernate/README.md

 Registration and Login with Spring Boot, Spring Security, Thymeleaf, Hibernate and MySQL - PART 7 at https://youtu.be/Tu3lBxlFBlM

 Registration and Login with Spring Boot, Spring Security, Thymeleaf, Hibernate and MySQL - PART 8 at https://youtu.be/KKjKFLKlCbc

+functionality
+1-> login and register
+2-> user which is mailid cannot book a same sport in same booking date 3-> user can advance book to 7 days only
+4-> we can added new slots and remove slots with each sport